salesforce/nimbus-plugin-barcode-scanner/platforms/android/README.md

 ### Android Plugin

-Nimbus Plugin for scanning Barcodes
+Nimbus Plugin for scanning barcodes

 Contains 2 projects

 ## barcodescanner

 This project contains the logic and activity for scanning barcodes, as well as the BarcodeScannerPlugin to wire up to your consumer app's webview.

+Before running this plugin, [add Firebase to your Android project](https://firebase.google.com/docs/android/setup).

 ## demoapp